2013 conclave

-A conclave was convened on 12 March 2013 to elect a pope to succeed Benedict XVI, who had resigned on 28 February.
-115 participating cardinal-electors gathered.
-On the fifth ballot, the conclave elected Cardinal Jorge Mario Bergoglio, SJ, Archbishop of Buenos Aires.
-He took the pontifical name Francis.
+A conclave was held on 12 and 13 March 2013 to elect a new pope to succeed Benedict XVI, who had resigned on 28 February 2013.
+Of the 117 eligible cardinal electors, all but two attended.
+On the fifth ballot, the conclave elected Cardinal Jorge Mario Bergoglio, the archbishop of Buenos Aires.
+After accepting his election, he took the name Francis.

-Resignation of Pope Benedict XVI

-On 11 February 2013, Benedict XVI announced his resignation from the papacy effective 28 February 2013 at 20:00 local time (19:00 UTC).
-He was the first pope to resign since Gregory XII in 1415, and the first to do so on his own initiative since Celestine V in 1294.